Install the Koha ILS

 In addition to Koha, Evergreen is an open source integrated library system.
 According to Library Technology Guides, Evergreen is primarily installed at small and medium size public libraries, and most installations are in the U.S. and Canada.

 There is currently a migration to what has been called library service platforms (LSP) in recent years.
-The LSP is a next generation ILS designed from the start to integrate electronic resources.
-For example, the ILS has an OPAC that was designed to search a library's print collections.
-Modern OPACs have been adapted for electronic resources, but they are still limited because of the older design model.
+LSPs are a next generation ILS designed from the start to integrate electronic resources.
+For example, the ILS has an OPAC that was designed originally to search a library's print collections.
+While modern OPACs have been adapted for electronic resources, they are still limited because of the older design model.
 LSPs use a discovery service instead of an OPAC.
 Discovery services are designed to search a library's entire collection, including the content in third party databases and journals.
-Example LSPs include Ex Libris Primo (used by UK Libraries), OCLC's WorldCat Discovery Service, and open source solutions like Aspen Discovery and VuFind.
+Example LSPs include Ex Libris Primo, OCLC's WorldCat Discovery Service, and open source solutions like Aspen Discovery and VuFind.

 Google Cloud Setup